European Movement Germany

 European Movement Germany (EM Germany) is a non-partisan network of interest groups in the field of EU politics in Germany.
 It cooperates closely with all EU stakeholders on a national and European level, most particularly with the German Federal Government and the European Commission.
-The EM Germany network consists of over 250 member organisations representing various social groups including business and professional associations, trade unions, educational and academic institutions, foundations and political parties, amongst others.
+The EM Germany network consists of 250 member organisations representing various social groups including business and professional associations, trade unions, educational and academic institutions, foundations and political parties, amongst others.
 The network aims to continually improve, in close cooperation with political institutions, communication on European politics, European perspectives and the coordination of European policy, all in close cooperation with political institutions.
 The EM Germany network is a member of European Movement International.

 Activities, projects and policy

 European Movement Germany is a not-for-profit, registered organisation, recognised and supported by the Department of Foreign Affairs and by the federal budget at institutional level.
 EM Germany is therefore not a non-governmental organisation in the narrow sense.
 Its legal status and institutional relationship to the Foreign Office is similar to the Goethe Institute.
 In 2015, EM Germany came to a framework agreement with the German Foreign Office.
 The organisation works closely with the European Division of the Foreign Office as regards content and organisation.
 Following the European Division, certain concepts of European communication and policy-planning were adopted.
 Within this framework, EM Germany provides information sessions on European topics to its member organisations.
 Topics range from discussions of the commission's consultation procedure to information events on the decisions of the European Council.

 EM Germany is further responsible for choosing running the application process for German students who wish to apply for scholarships to the College of Europe in Bruges and Natolin.
 In addition, the EM Germany organises the European Competition, a student competition in which students of all ages submit creative, artistic, or written pieces of work on the activities of the European Union.

 The main activities of the EM Germany include commenting on the regulatory framework of German European policy, European Public Relations and posing general questions on the development of the European Union.